NUCLEAR-BOMB/option/docs/markdown/reference.md

 ```
 Returns the result of `using std::get; get<I>` (ADL) in an reference option (e.g. `opt::option<T&>`) if it does contain one; otherwise, returns `opt::none`.

+In return type, a `T` in `opt::option<T>` has the same reference qualifiers as for the first parameter of these overloads.

 ---

 ```cpp